irachrist1/irachrist1/README.md

 <p align="left"> <a href="https://twitter.com/irachrist01" target="blank"><img src="https://img.shields.io/twitter/follow/irachrist01?logo=twitter&style=for-the-badge" alt="irachrist01" /></a> </p>

 ## About Me
+I've long been fascinated by how AI can be used to solve real business problems by changing how you use tools and which strategies and frameworks you adopt.

-I'm a 20-year-old Software Engineering student at African Leadership University, building the AI Advisory practice at **Andersen Rwanda**.
-I help businesses figure out if they're ready for AI, then build the frameworks and tools they need - from automating research to creating market intelligence systems.
+That's what I'm trying to do at Andersen in Rwanda, where I'm building out our AI Advisory practice.
+We help companies figure out if they're ready for AI, then build the actual frameworks and tools to help them get there faster - everything from automating research to creating market intelligence systems.

-As co-founder of **SPCS Tech Solutions**, I'm working on offline-capable educational platforms for rural students in Sub-Saharan Africa.
-Exam failure rates in rural areas are significantly higher than in cities, and I'm trying to change that through accessible technology.
+In my free time, I'm trying to solve the education problem around how schools, mentors and students approach mentoring.
+Career choice is something that every student and graduate faces and many wonder how do I choose a career that is both fulfilling and societally transformational that will truly make an impact in my lifetime and I think it's something worth spending time on to try and help students make such choices.

+Other than that, I like podcasts and listen to at least 1.5 audiobooks per week.

 - 🔭 Currently working on **AI Advisory Services at Andersen Rwanda**
 - 🤖 Building **AI agents for legal research, document generation, and business intelligence**
-- 🌱 Focused on **AI implementation, automation, and enterprise solutions**
+- 🌱 Focused on **AI implementation, Gen-AI automation, and software development**
-- 🎓 Passionate about **educational access in rural Africa**
-- 📚 Reading **~1.5 audiobooks per week** (mostly founder stories and business strategy)
-- 🎧 Regular listener of **Acquired, Founders, and tech podcasts**
+- 🎧 Regular listener of **Audiobooks and Acquired, Founders Podcasts**
 - 👨‍💻 Portfolio: [christian.tech](https://christian-tonny.vercel.app/)
 - 📫 Reach me: **info@spcstech.com**

 ## What I'm Working On

 **At Andersen Rwanda:**
-- AI readiness assessments and business process audits
+- AI Implementation for businesses and Technology advisory
-- Deploying AI agents across Zapier and Microsoft Copilot Studio
+- Internal development of AI agents
-- Building automation tools for tax research, compliance, and market analysis
+- Building automation tools for faster citable research, compliance, and market analysis
 - ERP management with Odoo and Microsoft 365 administration

 **Personal Projects:**
-- Spark Learning Platform - Offline educational content for rural students
+- Spark - Career mentoring tools to help students make better career choices
 - Rwanda's first AI-powered government intelligence platform (NISR Hackathon)
-- Career mentoring tools to help students make better career choices

 ## Tech Stack & Tools

 **AI & Automation:**
 - Microsoft Copilot Studio, Power Automate
-- Zapier, Make.com
+- n8n, Zapier, Make.com
 - Claude API, Azure AI, OpenAI
 - Vectara RAG, NotebookLM

 **Development:**
-- JavaScript, React, Python
+- Next.JS, JavaScript, React, Tailwind, Convex, Python
 - Odoo ERP
-- Git, GitHub
-- HTML, CSS, Tailwind

 **Design & Content:**
-- Figma, Adobe Suite
+- Figma, Adobe (PS, Illustrator)
 - Content strategy and digital marketing

 <h3 align="left">Connect with me:</h3>